jeffintj75991/HLF-ERC20-TimeHash/README.md

 # HLF-ERC20-Time.Hash
-An ERC20 token contract in Hyperledger Fabric network which uses Hashed Time-Lock transactions <br/>
+An ERC20 token contract implementation in Hyperledger Fabric network which uses Hashed Time-Lock transactions <br/>

 This implementation consists of 2 Organisations: <br/>
 Org1 - Has the authority to do the critical activities regarding the tokens <br/>